-Typology snapshot: Groups by level of engagement with public libraries
+Typology snapshot: Groups by level of engagement with public libraries percentages in the chart may not add up to the percentages in the legend due to rounding.

 Each group as a percentage of the general U.S. population (Americans ages 16+)